dialogic-godot/dialogic/README.md

 ![Screenshot](https://coppolaemilio.com/images/dialogic/dialogic08.png)

 ## ⚠️ Under development! ⚠️
-The plugin is not production ready, make sure to follow the repo for the next update.
+The plugin is not production ready, this means that it will not work in your game right now unless you know what you are doing.
+Make sure to follow the repo for the next update.

 ---